 Notable Policy

 American Express operates its own closed-loop network, meaning Amex is simultaneously the card network and the issuer for most consumer cards.
 This gives Amex more control over dispute outcomes and typically results in more consumer-friendly resolution.
-Amex has very limited debit presence; Bluebird prepaid is the primary debit-adjacent product.
-The comparison with debit is largely moot for most Amex cardholders.
+Amex now has no consumer debit or prepaid product: the Bluebird and Serve prepaid programs were discontinued in June 2026.
+The credit-vs-debit comparison is moot for Amex cardholders.

-Charter: American Express is a bank holding company; card operations via American Express Centurion Bank (Utah, OCC-chartered) · HQ: New York (HQ)
+Charter: American Express is a bank holding company; card operations via American Express National Bank (OCC-chartered national bank, Sandy, Utah; Centurion Bank converted and merged into it in April 2018) · HQ: New York (HQ)

 Sources

-Phone numbers verified from issuer websites April 2026.
+Phone numbers verified against issuer websites June 2026.
 Always use the number on the back of your card as the primary contact.
 Not financial advice.